 written by email@example.com

-As your body gets used to having a positive reaction to chocolate, you start craving it.
-The cravings get stronger during a period when you are intensely losing blood and nutrients, as well as experiencing hormonal imbalance.
+As you get used to feeling good from chocolate, you start craving it.
+The cravings get stronger during a period because of excessive blood loss, nutrient drain and the hormonal imbalance.

-Professor of psychology and neuroscience Amy Stavnezer says the first obvious reason for chocolate cravings especially during a period is the hormone imbalance.
-Estrogen and progesterone have an impact on nearly every organ system in the body.
-When menstruation occurs there is a 3 to 6-fold change in the level of estrogen and approximately a 4-fold change in the level of progesterone.
-To top it off some women experience lower levels of the neurotransmitter serotonin which can cause PMS symptoms.
+Amy Stavnezer, Professor of psychology and neuroscience, says the first obvious reason for chocolate cravings is the hormone imbalance.
+When menstruation occurs there is a 3 to 6-fold change in the level of estrogen and a 4-fold change in the level of progesterone.
+Some women also experience lower levels of the neurotransmitter serotonin which can cause PMS symptoms.

 Are the Polyphenols in chocolate the answer?

 Polyphenols are a category of compounds naturally found in plant foods, such as fruits, vegetables, herbs, spices, tea, dark chocolate, and wine.
 They all have a varying degree of anti-inflammatory action and antioxidants.

 Khaya, the active plant ingredient in Khapregesic® is rich in Polyphenols.
 It seems to be the ideal supplement for menstrual pain and hormone imbalance.